Comity Professional Engineering (PE) License

 Application Process for Comity/Endorsement Licensure

-- Complete the NCEES application form ($0 fee to create a Record, $175 fee paid directly to NCEES to transmit Record to Nevada)
+- Complete the NCEES application form ($0 fee to create a Record, $75 fee paid directly to NCEES to transmit Record to Nevada (unless it's the first time transmitting your Record, then the fee is $175))

 Nevada uses the NCEES Record as its application.
 Because the completion and verification process required for a NCEES Record can take a number of weeks, and the Nevada board online application requires the entry of your NCEES ID#, which can only be obtained after you begin creating an NCEES Record, we recommend starting the NCEES Record process before completing the Nevada short electronic form.